jb2718/beautiful-jekyll/_posts/2017-05-02-pulling-back-complexity.md

 ## Adding the First Layer of Complexity

 Currently I have a very simple project core.
 It has one user interacting with the “game” in a loop.
 Each step forward at this level was clear for me.
 From here, I want to add the first layer of complexity.
 I will start by adding another player.
-The second player will be a computer player, so its functionality will be similar to the first user, yet different at the same time.
+The second player will be a computer player, so its functionality will be similar to that of the first user.

 ##### uno2.rb
 ```ruby